kleros/dao-module/docs/txs-hashes-check.md

 ## Setup

-Clone this reposiory with `git clone <repository-url>` and install the dependecies with `yarn`.
+Clone this reposiory with `git clone <repository-url>` and install the dependencies with `yarn`.

 ## Check Proposal Hashes

-Go to the snapshot space where the proposal was published.
+Go to the Snapshot space where the proposal was published.
 The URL of the proposal in the browser's address bar should be of the form `https://snapshot.org/#/<space-name>.eth/proposal/<proposal-id>`, similar to the example shown below.

 ![](.././assets/get-proposal-id.png)